-- set-off may not be applied against the debtor; however, a set-off may be adjudged in judicial proceedings initiated by the debtor and still in progress, if submitted before the time of the opening of bankruptcy proceedings; - payment orders may not be satisfied from the debtor's accounts; - the enforcement of money claims against the debtor shall be suspended, and the enforcement of such claims may not be ordered; - no satisfaction may be sought on the basis of a lien on the debtor's assets, the debtor cannot effect any payment for claims existing at the time of the opening of bankruptcy proceedings; - the contract concluded with the debtor may not be avoided, and it may not be terminated on the grounds of the debtor's failure to settle during the term of the stay of payment its debts incurred before the term of the temporary stay of payment; and - the legal consequences associated with any non-performance or late performance of the debtor's money payment obligations shall not apply.
+- set-off may not be applied against the debtor; however, a set-off may be adjudged in judicial proceedings initiated by the debtor and still in progress, if submitted before the time of the opening of bankruptcy proceedings; - payment orders may not be satisfied from the debtor's accounts, and payment orders may not be submitted against the debtor; - the enforcement of money claims against the debtor shall be suspended, and the enforcement of such claims may not be ordered; - no satisfaction may be sought on the basis of a lien on the debtor's assets, the debtor cannot effect any payment for claims existing at the time of the opening of bankruptcy proceedings; - the debtor shall be allowed to undertake any new commitment subject to the consent of the administrator; - payments may be made from the debtor's assets subject to authorisation by the administrator, including for the liabilities assumed with a view to continuing the debtor's economic activity; - the contract concluded with the debtor may not be avoided, and it may not be terminated on the grounds of the debtor's failure to settle during the term of the stay of payment its debts incurred before the term of the temporary stay of payment; and - the legal consequences associated with any non-performance or late performance of the debtor's money payment obligations shall not apply.

 Judicial enforcement proceedings in progress against the debtor at the time of the opening of liquidation proceedings in connection with any assets realised in liquidation shall be abated forthwith by the court (authority) ordering the enforcement, and the assets seized and the funds yet unpaid, remaining after deducting the costs of the enforcement proceeding, shall be transferred to the appointed liquidator.
 Judicial and non-judicial proceedings opened prior to the time of the opening of liquidation proceedings shall continue before the same court.

 From the time of the opening of liquidation proceedings, any pecuniary claim against the economic operator in connection with any assets to be liquidated may only be enforced in the framework of liquidation.
-The creditor - in the proceedings brought by the economic operator - may enforce his or her claim existing at the time of the opening of liquidation proceedings against the economic operator as a setoff claim, provided that the claim has not been assigned.
+The creditor - in the proceedings brought by the economic operator - may enforce his or her claim existing at the time of the opening of liquidation proceedings against the economic operator as a setoff claim, provided however, that the beneficiary of the claim was the same creditor at the time of the opening of liquidation proceedings as well.